Some discussions on the Goldbach conjecture: Connections of the Goldbach conjecture to other conjectures

-Their proofs involve the concept of the \emph{admissible set}.
+\begin{theorem}[Polymath, 2014, Theorem 4] There are infinitely many pairs of primes with gap at most $246$. \end{theorem} Their proofs involve the concept of the \emph{admissible set}.
 For any $k \in \mathbb{N}$, an admissible $k$-tuple is a tuple $\mathcal{H} = (h_1, \dots, h_k)$ of $k$ increasing integers $h_1 < \dots < h_k$ which avoids at least one residue class modulo $p$ for every prime $p$.
 For any natural number $m$, let $H_m$ denote the quantity $H_m = \liminf_{n \to \infty} (p_{n + m} - p_n)$.
 The following theorem establishes a connection between the Goldbach conjecture and the twin prime conjecture, assuming the validity of the generalized Elliott-Halberstam conjecture (cf.~\cite[Claim~2.6]{Polymath2014}).

-\begin{theorem}[Polymath, 2014] Assume the generalized Elliott-Halberstam conjecture GEH$[\theta]$ for all $0 < \theta < 1$.
+\begin{theorem}[Polymath, 2014, Theorem 5] Assume the generalized Elliott-Halberstam conjecture GEH$[\theta]$ for all $0 < \theta < 1$.
 Then, at least one of the following statements is true. \begin{itemize} \item (Twin prime conjecture) $H_1 = 2$. \item (near-miss to even Goldbach conjecture) If $n$ is a sufficiently large multiple of $6$, then at least one of $n$ and $n - 2$ is expressible as the sum of two primes, similarly with $n - 2$ replaced by $n + 2$.
 In particular, every sufficiently large even number lies within $2$ of the sum of two primes. \end{itemize} \end{theorem}

 A result of this nature was obtained by Pintz \cite{Pintz2012} in 2012.
 He proved that either $H_1$ was finite or that every interval $[x, x + x^\epsilon]$ contained the sum of two primes if $x$ was sufficiently large depending on $\epsilon > 0$.
-Clearly this result of Pintz has become an easy corollary of Zhang's result on bounded gaps between primes.
+Clearly this result of Pintz has been surpassed by Zhang's result on bounded gaps between primes.
 In 2021, Benatar \cite{Benatar2021} proved the following result of the same nature as Theorem~\ref{Polymath2014thm} and the aforementioned result by Pintz.

 \begin{theorem}[Benatar, 2021] Assuming that the primes have level of distribution greater than $1/2$, at least one of the following two properties holds.

 \begin{itemize} \item Consecutive Goldbach numbers lie within a finite distance from one another.